I think a majority of us have had an experience similar to this…

 DM: You can but not without hitting the party.
 Also the room is so small you will have to hit yourself as well.

-DM: I think your speed is not enough to get past he townspeople, he is positioned 20 feet away behind the group and there are three townspeople in the way.
+DM: I think your speed is not enough to get past the towns people, he is positioned 20 feet away behind the group and there are three towns people in the way.

 Kolben: Information that would have been useful…EARLIER!